Albanese maps for open algebraic spaces: Compactifications and Albanese maps

 \section{Compactifications and Albanese maps}

 \mylabel{Compactifications}

-Let $k$ be a ground field of arbitrary characteristic $p\geq 0$, and $U$ be an algebraic space that is separated and of finite type over our ground field $k$.
+Throughout this section, $k$ is a ground field of arbitrary characteristic $p\geq 0$, and $U$ be an algebraic space that is separated and of finite type over our ground field $k$.
 We also assume that the ring of global sections $H^0(U,\O_U)$ is indecomposable and has trivial nil-radical.
 Equivalently, the affine hull $U^\aff=\Spec H^0(U,\O_U)$ is connected and reduced.
 Recall that if $U$ is proper with $h^0(\O_U)=1$, there is a universal map to a para-abelian variety (\cite{Laurent; Schroeer 2021}, Corollary 10.5, confer also \cite{Brochard 2021}, Theorem 8.1).
 The ultimate goal of this section is to remove the properness assumption.

-Recall that a \emph{compactification} is a pair $(X,i)$ where $X$ is a proper algebraic space, and $i:U\ra X$ is an open embedding such that $X$ is the smallest closed subspace over which $i$ factors.
+Recall that a \emph{compactification} is a pair $(X,i)$ where $X$ is a proper algebraic space, and $i:U\ra X$ is an open embedding such that $X$ is the smallest closed subspace through which $i$ factors.
 If $X$ is a scheme, this means that $U\subset X$ is dense and contains the finite set $\Ass(\O_X)$.
 One also says that $U\subset X$ is \emph{schematically dense}.
 We will apply the same locution for algebraic spaces.

 The compactifications of $U$ form a non-empty category $\Cpt(U)$, where an arrow $(X,i)\ra (Y,j)$ is a morphism $f:X\ra Y$ with $f\circ i= j$.
 We then say that $X$ \emph{dominates} $Y$.
 The schematic density of $U$ ensures that the Hom sets are empty or singletons, in other words, the category $\Cpt(U)$ is equivalent to an ordered set.